finalyards/ZOO-esp32/comms/extras/ble-web-app/README.md

 With that IP, open [`http://192.168.64.149:5173`](http://192.168.64.149:5173).

+>Hint: On macOS, you can *Cmd-double-click* on *any* URL in a terminal window, to open it!
+Try with the one listed by `npm run dev`.

 This approach is easier, but you need to remember to use the VM's IP.
 Also, the IP is bound to change at times.

 **B. Port forward**

-This approach makes the port `5173` usable - as `localhost:5173` - from your host.
+This approach maps the port `5173` (of the VM) to `localhost:5173` on your development host.
 However, it requires you to:

 - run `sudo` on the host
 - leave a window open for the duration of the port forward